Or does it just seem that way?

 Conclusion

 Bats are anything but blind.
-Their eyes work fine and are complemented by their phenomenal echolocation abilities.
-By debunking this myth, we can gain greater appreciation for these remarkable animals.
-So the next time someone says, “as blind as a bat,” you’ll know better!
+Their eyes work just fine and are complemented by their phenomenal echolocation skills.
+By debunking this myth, we can gain more appreciation for these extraordinary animals.
+So the next time someone says, "as blind as a bat," you'll know better!

 Leave a comment